openzim/phet/README.md

 * ```get``` outputs HTML and PNG files to ```state/get```
 * ```transform``` outputs a JSON file to ```state/transform```
 * ```export``` outputs HTML and PNG files to ```state/export``` AND a ZIM file to ```dist/```

-#Contributing
-If in doubt, create a Pull Request, we won't bite!